See answer

 • “I asked my rheumatologist about red light therapy, and he said absolutely not to try it because it may throw me into a flare.”

-Red light therapy is generally safe for short-term use when used as directed and administered with a device approved by the U.S. Food and Drug Administration (FDA).
+For the general population, red light therapy is generally safe for short-term use and shouldn’t cause side effects when used as directed and administered with a device approved by the U.S. Food and Drug Administration (FDA).
 The safety of long-term use has yet to be evaluated.

 Talk to Your Doctor